maybebyte/anthesis/nixos.md

 system.

 As a result of what it sets out to do, NixOS doesn't follow the Filesystem Hierarchy Standard.
-Most things live in `/nix/store`, isolated from one another.
+Most things are isolated from one another in `/nix/store`.

 ## Pros